After-Shock/Cloudbox-wiki/First-Time-Install:-Plex-Autoscan.md

  /opt/scripts/plex_autoscan/plex_autoscan_url.sh
  ```

-(old script) This will be in the format of:
+This will be in the format of:

 ```
 http://subdomain.domain.com:plex_autoscan_port/plex_autoscan_pass